hyperledger/hyperledger/README.md

-# Hyperledger Project
+# Quantumledger Project
-Hyperledger Project is a new Collaborative Project at The Linux Foundation.
-The technical community is just getting started and will be adding code to the repository in the coming weeks.
-Check hyperledger.org for more information about joining the mailing lists and participating in the conversations.
+Quantumledger Project is a proposal for a new kind of ledger to be used by the Hyperledger Project as a starting point.
+At the moment, it only specifies an API through example usages.
+No real implementation.

 ## Principle of least power